elfilaoussama/TaskFlow-Zen/README.md

 ## Deployment

-This application is configured for deployment using [Firebase App Hosting](https://firebase.google.com/docs/app-hosting), a fully-managed, serverless hosting service for web applications.
+This application is configured for easy deployment using [Firebase App Hosting](https://firebase.google.com/docs/app-hosting), a fully-managed, serverless hosting service for web applications.

-### To Deploy Your App:

 1.  **Connect to GitHub:** Go to the Firebase App Hosting section of your Firebase console.
-2.  **Create a Backend:** Click "Create backend" and follow the prompts to connect your GitHub repository.
+2.  **Create a Backend:** Follow the prompts to connect your GitHub repository.
-3.  **Automatic Deployments:** Once connected, App Hosting will automatically build and deploy your application.
-    -   Every `push` to the `main` branch will update your live site.
+3.  **Automatic Deployments:** Once connected, App Hosting will automatically build and deploy your application on every push to the `main` branch.
+It will also create temporary preview URLs for every pull request.
-    -   Every pull request will generate a temporary preview URL.

 The `apphosting.yaml` file in the root of the project contains the configuration for the App Hosting build.
-The existing `.github/workflows` files are for a legacy deployment method and are not used by App Hosting.

-## Customization

-### Email Templates

-To provide a professional user experience, you can customize the emails Firebase sends for actions like password resets.

-1. Go to the **Firebase Console**.
-2. Navigate to **Authentication** > **Templates**.
-3. Select the **Password reset** template.
-4. Click the pencil icon to edit it.
-5. Customize the **Subject** and **Message**.
-You can use the following professional template:

-    **Subject:**
-    ```
-    Reset Your Tassko Password
-    ```

-    **Message:**
-    ```
-    Hi %DISPLAY_NAME%,

-    We received a request to reset the password for your Tassko account.

-    If you made this request, click the link below to reset your password:

-    %LINK%

-    If you didn’t request a password reset, please ignore this email.
-Your account will remain secure.

-    If you need help, feel free to reach out to our support team.

-    Thanks,
-    The Tassko Team
-    ```
-6. Click **Save**.

 ## Project Structure